MARINE FOOTBALL CLUB - A BRIEF HISTORY

-The Club celebrated its centenary in 1994 having been formed by a group of local businessmen and former college students – taking its name from the hotel on the River Mersey sea front at Waterloo, seven miles to the north of Liverpool – where the founders met.
+The Club are celebrating their 120 year anniversary in 2014-2015 season, having been formed by a group of local businessmen and former college students – taking its name from the hotel on the River Mersey sea front at Waterloo, seven miles to the north of Liverpool – where the founders met.
 They moved to their present ground The Arriva Stadium (formerly known as Rossett Park) in 1903.

 Marine quickly made an impression on local football, winning numerous titles in the I Zingari League and the Liverpool Combination.
 Their greatest success as an amateur team in this period culminated in an F.A.
 Amateur Cup Final appearance in 1931/32, when they lost 7 – 1 to Dulwich Hamlet in front of a 22,000 crowd at West Ham United.
 In 1946 they went close again by reaching the semi-final.